CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Replacement Parts

-The emission control systems on your engine were designed, built.
-W
+The emission control systems on your engine were designed and built.

-A manufacturer of an aftermarket part assumes the responsibility that part will not adversely affect emission performance.
-The manufacturer rebuilder of the part must certify that use of the part will not result failure of the engine to comply with emission regulations.
+A manufacturer of an aftermarket part assumes the responsibility that the part will not adversely affect emission performance.
+The manufacturer or rebuilder of the part must certify that use of the part will not result in failure of the engine to comply with emission regulations.

 Maintenance

 Follow the maintenance schedule.
-Remember that this schedule is based on the assumption that your machine will be used for its designed p Sustained high-load or high-temperature operation, or use in unusually or dusty conditions, will require more frequent service.
+Remember that this schedule is based on the assumption that your machine will be used for its designed purpose.
+Sustained high-load or high-temperature operation, or use in unusually dusty conditions, will require more frequent service.

 Engine Tune-up